Duet3D/wiki-content/User_manual/Machine_configuration/SBC_setup.md

 # 4. First Boot

-> Note that these steps assume the hostname of your SBC is "duet3" if you have changed it then the mDNS resolution will be the new hostname, not "duet3".
+> Note: these steps assume the hostname of your SBC is "duet3".
+If you have changed it then the mDNS resolution will be the new hostname, not "duet3".
 {.is-info}